wavemaker/docs/learn/app-development/ui-design/creating-themes.md

 ---
 ---

 WaveMaker themes (Web & Mobile) is based on the Bootstrap CSS markup.
-For creating a theme, you should know HTML, CSS, [LESS](https://getbootstrap.com/docs/3.4/css/#less), Grunt.
-We have two ways to create themes in Wavemaker
+For creating a theme, you should know HTML, CSS, LESS, Grunt.
+There are two ways to create themes in Wavemaker
-1. The first approach is using the Theme Editor tool
+1. The first approach is by using the Theme Editor tool
-2. The second approach is manual setup for advanced level fixes.
+2. The second approach is by manually installing the entire setup.

 ## Editor tool
-**Theme Builder** is a new Wavemaker application that allows you to build your theme by changing **Colors**, **Typography**, and **Styles** of the components and elements.
+**Theme Builder** is a new Wavemaker application that allows you to build a theme by changing **colors**, **typography**, and **styles** of the components and elements.

-Follow the below steps to build a theme:
+Following are the steps to build a theme:

 1. Go to https://apps.wavemakeronline.com/Theme_Builder/#/Dashboard
 2. Click on the **Explore/Create** themes